AuthorCarpentry/markdown-github-webpages/00-getting-started.md

 * You should have a good text editor.
 [Atom](http://atom.io/) is a free an open source editor with excellent markdown support that we highly recommend you install and use
   * If you do not want to install atom, many other good editors such as TextWrangler/BBEdit, Sublime, or Notepad++ work, too.
 There are also great online editors such as [hackmd](https://hackmd.io/), and [Dillinger](http://dillinger.io/) though we suggest you use a local tool here.

+## What is Markdown?
+There are many forms of Markdown you are likely familiar with by name.
+For example,

 ## Basics of Markdown

 The most basic "markup" of a text are bold and italics.
 In markdown, these are created using a single asterisk for \*italics\*  and two asterisks for \*\*bold\*\*.